Create One Application--Apply to Many Funders!

 #1-4.
 Same as above.

-5. Plan/Department: Funders can select one or more plan/department or "no restrictions".
+Funders can select one or more plan of these parameters or "no restrictions".

 SAFE will automatically match the student's search responses with the funder's eligibility criteria and display a list of all funding opportunities for which the student is eligible.